ABOUT THE NETWORK

-Nyaradzayi Gumbonzvanda is a trained human rights lawyer with extensive experience in conflict resolution and mediation.
+Nyaradzayi Gumbonzvanda is the founder of Rozaria Memorial trust, and is a trained human rights lawyer with extensive experience in conflict resolution and mediation.
 She has been the General Secretary of the World YWCA since 2007 and prior to this served for ten years with UNICEF and UNIFEM.

 Director of Public Engagement